patrickv77/pv-eventeny/README.md

 ## Installation
 Ensure that Docker is installed - [Docker](https://docs.docker.com/engine/install/).

-Clone this repository and then run the following command in the terminal:
+Clone this repository and run the following command in the terminal:
 ```
 docker-compose up
 ```